hsoft/pluginbuilder/doc/whyplugin.rst

 ============================

-Why embedding a Python plugin into an Objective-C application rather than the other way around (driving the Objective-C runtime tom Python)?
+Why embedding a Python plugin into an Objective-C application rather than the other way around (driving the Objective-C runtime from Python)?
 I wrote an `article about that <http://www.hardcoded.net/articles/embedded-pyobjc.htm>`__ a while ago.
 Here's an excerpt:

 **Speed.** In a GUI application, there's usually many, *many* calls being made all the time by the different elements of the GUI.
 For example, ``NSTableView``'s datasource and delegate methods are called tons of times at each redraw.
 Each calls having to pass through the PyObjC bridge is inherently slower than a native call.
 While machines are usually fast enough for this not to be noticeable most of the time, there might be situations where it's not the case, scrolling a large list for example.